afeins19/obsdian/classNotes/(445) Machine Learning/K-Nearest/K-Nearest Neighbors (KNN).md

 **estimator**: object
 - assumed to implement the scikit-learn estimator interface
-- either estimator needs to provide a score function or some scoring function must be passed it
+- either estimator needs to provide a score function or some scoring function must be passed in

 **param_grid**: dict or list of dicts
-- names as keys and lists of paramter settings to try as values or a list of such dictionaries
+- names as keys and lists of parameter settings to try as values or a list of such dictionaries